prasaddevops2015/Linux-CCNA-DevOps-Notes/README.md

-In This Repository, I've Written all the  Important Concepts with a Brief Explanation
+In This Repository, I've Written all the Concepts with a Brief Explanation